 Even greater historic limitations apply to Credit Card transactions.
 Typically you can only download the last 3 months of your credit card transactions.
 If you use a credit card for your business transactions, you need to download your credit card CSV file at least every 3 months, or you may lose some important transactions.

-If we use the example of a VAT return for the quarter 1st of January to 31st of March; HMRC allows you until the 7th of May to file your VAT return.
+If we use the example of a VAT return for the quarter 1st of January to 31st of March; HMRC allow you until the 7th of May to file your VAT return.
 So if you leave it until the 1st of May to get your credit card CSV file, you will have missed the entire month of January.
-Your only option is to get your card statements and MANUALLY input the missing January transaction.
+Your only option is to get your card statements and MANUALLY input the missing January transactions.
 Again; more effort, more time and more accountancy fees.

 Limited Dates Range